Wanting a smaller dairy animal, we turned our attention to goats and settled on the Alpine breed.

 - Cou Noir (coo nwah) – meaning “black neck” – Black front quarters and white hindquarters.

-- Sundgau (sundgo) – Black with white markings such as underbody, facial stripes, etc.
+- Sundgau (sundgo) – Black with white markings such as the underbody, facial stripes, etc.

 - Pied – spotted or mottled.